alexholcombe/spatiotopic-motion/README.md

 ============================
 Licensing: MIT license, which is like CC-BY for code.

-Jedi- ~~Jr.~~ Master Chris Fajou programmed initial version in late October 2014.
+Jedi- ~~Jr.~~ Master Chris Fajou programmed initial version in October 2014.
 Thank you Chris!

+dots.py - Szinte & Cavanagh E2

+dotLocalize.py - control experiment.
+Localize individual dot presentation before and after saccade.
+Or if you happen to have palinopsia, localize the afterimage.

 ##Szinte & Cavanagh stimulus details
 "gray background", luminance not specified.